-Affect is a crucial component of people's decision-making (Kahneman, 2003; Kahneman, 2011; Lerner et al., 2015; Loewenstein et al., 2001; Rachlin, 2003).
-It is argued that reliance on affect is often a much quicker, easier, and more efficient way to navigate the complexities of everyday decision-making (Damasio, 1994; Schwarz & Clore, 1983) and that affect informs many judgments and decisions (Albarracín & Kumkale, 2003; Peters et al., 2006; Schwarz, 2012; Slovic et al., 2002; Wyer et al., 1999).
+Affect is a crucial component of people's decision-making (Kahneman, 2003, 2011; Lerner et al., 2015; Loewenstein et al., 2001; Rachlin, 2003).
+It is argued that reliance on affect is often a much quicker, easier, and more efficient way to navigate the complexities of everyday decisionmaking (Damasio, 1994; Schwarz & Clore, 1983) and that affect informs many judgments and decisions (Albarracín & Kumkale, 2003; Peters et al., 2006; Schwarz, 2012; Slovic et al., 2002; Wyer et al., 1999).

-Early studies of risk perception have shown that feelings of dread are major determinants of public perception and acceptance of risk, for a wide range of hazards (Slovic, 1987).
+Early studies of risk perception have shown that feelings of dread are major determinants of public perception and acceptance of risk for a wide range of hazards (Slovic, 1987).
 Focusing on this link, Finucane et al. (2000) proposed that people use an affect heuristic (AH) when making risk judgments.
 According to this view, people may use their affective response to a risk (e.g., "How do I feel about nuclear energy?") to infer how large they consider the risk to be.
-The argument being that: "Using an overall, readily available affective impression can be far easier - more efficient - than weighing the pros and cons or retrieving from memory many relevant examples, especially when the required judgment or decision is complex or mental resources are limited" (Finucane et al., 2000, p.
-3).
+The argument is that: "Using an overall, readily available affective impression can be far easier-more